 Our Toronto scavenger hunt is customizable first-of-all by the fact that we can offer our service in different locations within the city.
 There are numerous good scavenger hunt locations in Toronto, and we have run hunts in all of the following places:

 - Old Mill

 - Other locations available upon request

-In our Toronto corporate scavenger hunts, teams install our Scavenger Hunt Anywhere Smartphone App which gives them all the tasks in the hunt.
-Information is collected from various landmarks, monuments, works of art and tourist venues and used to answer questions in the app.
+In our Toronto scavenger hunt, teams install our very own Scavenger Hunt Anywhere smartphone app which gives them all the tasks in the hunt.
+Information is collected from various landmarks, monuments, works of art and tourist venues and used to answer questions within the app.
 Teams are also challenged to take photographs of their team in certain places or performing various tasks.

 Just wanted to circle back and let you know the hunt went off perfectly on Friday!
 Our team had tons of fun, I got quite a few comments comparing the event to a scavenger hunt that the company did a few year before my time here that was apparently a complete disaster compared to this one!
 The app worked perfectly and all of your instructions were very helpful and easy to follow, so thank you for all the support.

 I also had a blast being the hunt manager and getting the front seat to view all the hilarious pictures as they came in, I will definitely be recommending your team for any team building events that my friends and past colleagues might be holding for their company’s socials!

 Here are some sample team building & scavenger hunt tasks for Toronto: